-What Do You Gain from a Square Foot Loss?
+What Do You Gain from a Square Foot Loss: Moving to a Retirement Community

 There’s no doubt that moving to a retirement community means losing some square footage.
 But giving up a house does not mean giving up the life you built while living there.